-If you have a loved one who is struggling with addiction, it’s normal to feel frustrated and hopeless when they resist your help.
-While there’s no surefire way to convince a person with an addiction to get treatment, a few strategies can help you break through.
-In this article, we’ll discuss the best ways help someone who doesn’t want help.
+If you have a loved one who is struggling with addiction, it’s very normal to feel frustrated and hopeless when they resist your help.
+While there’s no surefire way to convince a person with an addiction to get treatment, a few strategies can help you break through:

 Understanding Addiction as a Disease